River Towy: Fish

 The Towy is a national draw for big sea trout (local name sewin), the seagoing form of the brown trout, Salmo trutta.
 These fish enter the river each spring and early summer to breed in the tributaries.
 The river is thought to produce more double-figure (10 lbs plus, or about 5 kg or more) sea trout than any other in Britain.
 Anglers and estuary netsmen have taken these fish to over 20 lb in weight.
 In summer and autumn there is also a substantial run of Atlantic salmon (Salmo salar).
 In May the Towy has a run of the rare and protected twaite shad and allis shad.
 The Towy also contains brown trout, eels, pike, and a variety of small fish species, and is home to brook lampreys, river lampreys and sea lampreys.

 The Towy has the distinction of having accidentally produced by far the biggest fish ever taken on rod and line in fresh water in Britain.
 This was a sturgeon (Acipwienser sturio) weighing 388 lb (176 kg) and 9 ft 2 in in length which was caught in the river near Nantgaredig by Alec Allen on 28 July 1932.

+The last sturgeon in UK waters was seen in the river in 1993.